mikes222/mapsforge_flutter/apps/mapfile_converter/README.md

 rendertheme:

 path to the render theme file.
-All information which are not used to draw something according to the render theme is ignored and will be omitted in the output file
+All information which are not used to draw something according to the render theme are ignored and will be omitted in the output file.

 zoomlevels: